You have probably been eating Kale chips as a salad, in burgers, or something else.

 Indigestion can pose a more significant threat in the long run if not taken care of properly.

-But don’t worry, Kale can take care of that for you.
+But don’t worry, eat Kale, and it can take care of that for you.
 Let’s look at what Kale contains and how it will help.

 |Nutrients and Minerals||Function|